AdityaPandeyCN/GSOC2024_INCF/README.md

 This readme file will contain details about my work that I have done throughout my GSoC period with the INCF organisation.
-I have also blogged about my journey and challenges in my personal blog here [Aditya's Blog](https://adityabitmesra.github.io/personalblog/)
+I have also blogged about my journey and challenges in my personal blog here [Aditya's Blog](https://adityabitmesra.github.io/personalblog/) Note:-I have changed my username so the blog is inaccessible, I will fix it in sometime

 ## Project Overview